ktoso/rx-wiki/Backpressure.md

 You could also use an operator like [`buffer( )`](Transforming-Observables#buffer) or [`window( )`](Transforming-Observables#window) to collect items from the over-producing Observable and then emit them, less-frequently, as collections (or Observables) of items.
 The slow consumer can then decide whether to process only one particular item from each collection, to process some combination of those items, or to schedule work to be done on each item in the collection, as appropriate.

+## Callstack blocking as a flow-control alternative to backpressure

+Another way of handling an overproductive Observable is to block the callstack (parking the thread that governs the overproductive Observable).
+This has the disadvantage of going against the “reactive” and non-blocking model of Rx.
+However this can be a viable option if the problematic Observable is on a thread that can be blocked safely.
+Currently RxJava does not expose any operators to facilitate this.

 ## Backpressure isn’t magic

 Backpressure doesn’t make the problem of an overproducing Observable or an underconsuming Subscriber go away.
 It just moves the problem up the chain of operators to a point where it can be handled better.